je-suis-rpg/Comp-Sci-Mini-Tutorials/README.md

 **Can I contribrute?**

-Yes, however, I am not looking for contributions at this stage to the repo itself, but if you see any glaring mistakes in terminology; argument vs parameter, define vs declare, for example, please do let me know.
+Yes, however, I am not looking for additions to the repo itself, but if you see any glaring mistakes in terminology; argument vs parameter, define vs declare, for example, please do let me know.
 The devil is deffo in the detail!
 Also, I am willing to hear from anyone who might know which license might be acceptable - if any.
 (See below).

 **Licensing**